 Making Aveline’s Guard Captain armor, I started with plastic place mats and cutting mats I purchased at Target.
 These are also HDPE plastic; it was due to finding these that I sought out a more cost-effective source of materials, and TAP worked out grandly in that area.

 Here’s an example of the painted and assembled thigh and knee pieces during a test fitting before detailing/weathering.
+For some elements, I’ve glued the plastic over some craft foam to create both thickness and for comfort while wearing it.

 I got out a scrap piece of the plastic to use as an example here.
 If I need to draw/trace a pattern onto it, I tend to use pencil or sharpie, and then cut it out either with scissors or a craft knife for small/fine details.